The Best Food in Da Nang, Vietnam, To Eat on Vacation

 Bánh Mì ốp La

 If you’ve ever heard of any traditional Vietnamese dishes before, they’ve probably been Pho and Banh Mi.
-While I did leave Pho off this list because it’s not as common in Da Nang as it is in other parts of the country and I’m hoping to add some diversity to your Vietnamese knowledge, I couldn’t skip the other famous Vietnamese food, Banh Mi.
+I left Pho off this list because it’s not as common in Da Nang as it is in other parts of the country, such as in the capital, where the best Hanoi Pho is indeed a culinary work of art.
+However, I couldn’t skip the other famous Vietnamese food, Banh Mi.

 That’s because a Banh Mi, or more specifically, a Banh Mi Op La (with fried egg), was such an important part of my breakfast routine that it couldn’t be missed.
 Regardless of where in Da Nang you choose to stay, I guarantee you they’ll be several Banh Mi carts right outside of your door.
 Shop around the first few days to find your favorite.